AprilShenk/meet-your-dish/README.md

 ## Project Description

 Allows user to find via search and via category for recipes.
-They will be able to see an image, orginal website, and full recipe.
+They will be able to see an image, original website, and full recipe.

 ## API and Data Sample